fogbed/fogbed/docs/getstarted.rst

         exp.stop()

 Here an experiment is created for the newly made topology.
-After it's start, we tell the steps it should do.
+After it's start, we tell the steps it should follow.
 In this example we are checking the command ``ifconfig`` inside the host ``d1`` that is inside the Virtual Instance ``cloud``, and then running the same command inside host ``d2``, this time using a variable reference instead of passing a name string.
 After 5 seconds waiting, it runs a ping from ``d1`` to ``d2``, and vice-versa.